 Things have changed since.
 Ye olde promoters were typically looking for wealthy patrons to fund their pursuits.
 Not surprisingly, emails and social media didn’t exist, so exhibitioners didn’t have the opportunity to pursue an audience before the exhibition even started, as they do now!

-Even if you wish to rely solely on your high-quality banner, your oozing charisma and, of course, the products or services you wish to showcase, your rivals will be employing top exhibition marketing strategies.
-If you’re interested in finding out more about what these are, please read on.
+Even if you wish to rely solely on your high-quality banner, your oozing charisma and, of course, the products or services you wish to showcase, your rivals will be employing top exhibiton marketing strategies to increase their chances of a successful exhibition.
+If you’re interested in finding out more about a successful exhibition plan, please read on.

 How do you plan an exhibition?

 The power of exhibition marketing lies in its face-to-face and hands-on experience with customers.
-Most promote at exhibitions to generate leads or advance their company brand and image.
+Most promote at exhibitions or trade shows to generate leads or advance their company brand and image.

-The lead generators will be trying to convince their clients to do business with them by showing off the capabilities of the product and swaying them with tangible offers.
+The lead generators on an exhibition team will be trying to convince their clients to do business with them by showing off the capabilities of the product and swaying them with tangible offers.
 Those promoting the company will show off any accolades or recommendations, and create something of a story for the brand.
-Either way, the underlying exhibition marketing strategy will be the same.
+Either way, the underlying marketing strategy will be the same.

-• The first decision you have to make before anything else is choosing the right venue to showcase.
+- The first decision you have to make before anything else is choosing the right venue with good travel links where you can showcase.

-• The real value is accessing an audience that is there for what you have to offer i.e. the right target audience.
+- The real value is accessing an audience that is there for what you have to offer i.e. the right target audience, so your event has to have the right exhibition theme.

-• You will all be funnelling traffic through the door, and you will all have different sales approaches and products that will appeal to different people and organisations.
+- You will all be funnelling traffic through the door, and you will all have different sales approaches and products that will appeal to different attendees.

 LOOKING TO SHOWCASE YOUR SERVICES AT AN